labzero/lunch/README.md

 For `GOOGLE_CLIENT_*` env variables:

 - Create a Google Developer app in the [console](https://console.developers.google.com/).
-- Enable the Google+ API as well as the Contacts API.
+- Enable the Google+ API, Contacts API, and Google Maps JavaScript API.
 - Go to the Credentials section and create an OAuth client ID.
 - For local development:
   - Enter `http://localhost:3000` and `http://localhost:3001` as authorized JavaScript origins